If you are looking for a way to sell your handmade products online, Etsy may be the perfect platform for you.

 Customers can buy from Etsy shops using Credit and Debit Cards, PayPal, Apple Pay, Etsy Gift Cards, or any other approved payment method.

-And as a way to make the payment process more seamless for your potential customers, Etsy will process all payments for you.
+And as a way to make the payment process on Etsy Shop more seamless for your potential customers, Etsy Shop will process all etsy payments for you.

-So instead of receiving payments directly from buyers to your bank account, you will receive them through Etsy.
+So instead of receiving etsy payments directly from buyers to your account, you will receive them through Etsy.

 This is a great feature because it reduces the risk of fraud and gives customers more confidence when buying from Etsy shops.

-However, there is a downside to this convenience: Processing fees.
+However, there is a downside to this convenience: payment processing fees.

-Etsy will charge you a processing fee, which is a set rate + a percentage of the total order, which varies by country.
+etsy will charge you a processing fee, which is a set rate + a percentage of the total order, which varies by country.
 Etsy payments are a little bit different than any other online store.

-Here are the current processing fees for some popular countries:
+Here are the current payment processing fees for some popular countries: